emcuttsy/personal-website/content/posts/conditional-formatting-anki-cards-based-on-field-contents.en.md

 Anki allows conditoinal formatting based on whether or not fields are empty, but you'll need to use a bit of code to change your cards based on field *content.* Luckily, it's not that hard, and using this trick you can conditionally display text as well.

 <!--more-->

+{{< admonition type=info title="Update" open=true >}}

+I've expanded and improved this post for [my new language blog, Monoglot Anxiety](www.monoglotanxiety.com).
+I decided it was best to separate my language hobby from my personal homepage, so all future posts on German, Anki, etc. will be there.
+[Check out the new version there](https://www.monoglotanxiety.com/blog/conditional-formatting-based-on-field-content-for-anki-flashcards/).

+{{< /admonition >}}

 I wrote a bit about Anki in my last post, since I used it to make my [1000-word German flashcard deck]({{<ref "2020-10-11-1000-word-german-flashcard-deck/">}}).
 For those who don't already know, Anki is a popular open-source flashcard program that's built on the spaced repetition method.